 How does the ARES compare to other Elevated Tactics Systems?

 While the differences between the ARES and competing systems are vast, the fact is that the ARES is essentially without competition.
-Every other elevated tactics system (ETS) on the market today utilizes technology that has not evolved since we invented the first ETS system two decades ago.
+Every other elevated tactics system (ETS) on the market today utilizes technology that has not evolved since the first ETS was invented.
 All of our competitors require additional ladders or other accessories to reach the heights the ARES reaches directly, at the push of a button.
-We are very familiar with the competition, primarily because every other system is a direct copy, or in some way imitates our prior products.
-We would be happy to provide more detailed comparisons upon request.
+We are very familiar with the competition, and we would be happy to provide more detailed comparisons upon request.